-Neighbour & Boundary Disputes
+Neighbour & Boundary Dispute Solicitors

 You may disagree with your neighbour about the use of a common access way, the position of the boundary between your properties, or who is entitled to park where.
 You may have tried to resolve the problem informally, but that hasn’t worked.
 Equally, you may just want to better understand your legal position before approaching your neighbour.